ukgovdatascience/govuk-tech-docs-sphinx-theme/docs/contributor_guide/theme_development.md

 1. [Install ./jq][jq]
 2. [Install the requirements for the GOV.UK Tech Docs template][govuk-tech-docs], but stop before creating a new project
-3. Open your terminal at the root of this repository, and execute the `build_alphagov_tech_docs_template.sh` shell script
+3. Open your terminal at the root of this repository, and run the `build_alphagov_tech_docs_template.sh` shell script
    ```shell
    sh build_alphagov_tech_docs_template.sh